rakisa123/ProductReviewsEngine/README.md

-## Product Reviews engine developed to handle the products and reviews operations
+## Product Reviews engine developed to handle the products and reviews operation

 ## Things covered during the development
 – SpringBoot project